tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_21/2021-06-22-item-5-open-super-big-language-model.md

 link: https://6b.eleuther.ai/
 story_number: 5
 title: Open super big language model
-word_count: null
+word_count: '9'
 ---
 A new, open, alternative to the super big language model GPT-3 has been released.
+It's got 6 billion parameters and is trained on [The Pile](https://pile.eleuther.ai/) using [Jax](https://github.com/google/jax).
 It wrote the following about itself:

-> "rpwlcr = versatile automatic writing – Genesis writing loop based on Peter Overlefsholtz's formula inspired by and derived from MUDCon VoX scribble [Yes; it would be silly for GPT-3 to not even claim that – LD] used for learning to be GPT-3 creator Zihon Rusakowski ; good tools are eternal best biceps ; PrimalScribbler family sed (error recognition and corrective drafting, safe backups); BEGIN UPWARD pointing source prototype literate interpreters ALL MAY READ PROTOTYPE written for aspiring TP.
-XLIT given-alice paths allowed (eg: Paul Lewis paths; especially handkerchief's application of Katipussi fonts/following sounds to construct Polish apostrophe saving pronoun), even improving usability (Hmmm, N), or paradigm engineering (C, Homolateral exophony ). only practical contemporary POST written in 010, ten seconds – bps · in FRPEH R Q00 xxQ?
-S9 9993 IRNT AP1ED 15 36 00300 15 O37 B° jí2IMMìGIC à€ c00«JJ©R u é©~ êv "ú_ ®, a"
+> "Written with the backdrop of the fast-changing era of AI, GPT-3 is a new, open-source project that focuses on building a more human-like open-source text generator.
+GPT-3 aims to break the GPT (Generative PreTexts from the Chinese Room) and language models are very limited in modeling languages and the creativity of imagination.
+We are bringing it to mainstream level and promising a huge impact in machine translation, question answering, and code generation.""

 Hmm - that's not perfect, is it?
 A sick parrot?
+Have a go [here](https://6b.eleuther.ai/).

 🛎️ **Why this matters:** The singularity is far, but at least it's open.